aistairc/virtualhome_aist/simulation/README.md

 ### ClimbExecutor
 - script: climb 'object'
+- description: can only be used coffeetable and bed
 - Pre-condition:
  	- exist edge `character` close `object`

 ### FallTable1Executor
 - script: falltable1
+- description: can only be used coffeetable and bed
 - Pre-condition:
  	- exist edge `character` on `object`
 - Post-condition: